 (c) The unavoidable residual impacts that will remain, including their significance and expected longevity.

-(d) An evaluation of the impacts and effects against the applicable environmental goals and objectives and indicatorsas identified in the in relevant environmental standards and Guidelines and in the applicable Regional Environmental Management Plan. (e) The extent to which any potential impacts and Environmental Effects may occur in areasunder a State’s national jurisdiction.
+(d) An evaluation of the impacts and effects against the applicable environmental goals and objectives, [] indicators and thresholds as identified in the [] relevant environmental standards and Guidelines and in the applicable Regional Environmental Management Plan. (e) The extent to which any potential impacts and Environmental Effects may occur in areas beyond the contract area or under a State’s national jurisdiction.

-The detail in this section is expected to be based on the scoping environmental risk assessment that will have identified the main impacts, and thus the elements that need to be emphasized in the environmental impact assessment.
+The detail in this section is expected to be based on the [] environmental risk assessment, carried out according to the relevant regulations, Standards and Guidance that will have identified the main impacts, and thus the elements that need to be emphasized in the environmental impact assessment.

 8.1 Key messages